bryonh/Kubernetes-Update-Apps-The-Hard-Way/README.md

 3. Delete all running pods
 4. Replication Controller creates new pods from updated template

+_Suitable for applications that are tolerent of a downtime as the app switches over._

 ### Recreate Lab

 1. Deploy app v1